DylanMH/vantage-stats/README.md

 ### Importing Playlists
 1. Go to **Settings** page
 2. Click **"📥 Import Playlist"** button
-3. Select a Kovaak's playlist JSON file
+3. Select a playlist JSON file from your trainer
 4. The playlist will be imported as a new pack with all scenarios

 ### Creating Goals